ThinkUniform/uniformcss.com/README.md

 ## License

+### Source Code

 The source code is licensed under the [MIT agreement](https://github.com/ThinkUniform/uniformcss.com/blob/main/LICENSE).
 You are more than welcome to clone and customize this repo to suit your needs.

-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
+### Web Content

 Website content is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 #### You are free to